cyve/performance-guidelines/php.md

 - Use `SplMinHeap` instead of `sort()`
 - Avoid `file_get_contents()`, `file()` and any function reading a entire file in a variable
 - Use [lazy objects](https://github.com/symfony/var-exporter#lazyghosttrait)
+- Close or unset unused variables
+- Optimize loop execution
+- Use `foreach` instead of `for`
+- Avoid using global variables
+- Use database connection pooling to avoid excessive connections
+- Use typed variales
+- Use simple quotes instead of double
+- Use enums instead of constants
+- Use readonly properties to avoid useless multiple assignments
 - to continue...